edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 }
 ```

-The **response** message `payload` would contain the response from the south side, which is typically EdgeX event/reading objects (in the case of GET requests) but would also include any status code, error or service response details.
+The **response** message `payload` would contain the response from the south side, which is typically EdgeX event/reading objects (in the case of GET requests) but would also include any error message details.

 Example response messages for a GET and PUT request are shown below.
 Again, note that the message `envelope` wraps the response `payload`.